Confinement-induced motion of ciliates: Supplemental Videos

-\item Supplementary Video 3 depicts the motion of a finite ciliate as obtained by lattice-Boltzmann simulations.
+\item Supplemental Video 3 depicts the motion of a finite ciliate as obtained by lattice-Boltzmann simulations.
 The ciliate is shaped like a spherocylinder with radius $R_c$ and length $L_c$ (including the hemispherical ends).
 The slip velocity is only applied on the surface of the cylinder part of the ciliate.
 In the hemispherical ends, no slip boundary conditions are applied.
-Color coding as per Supplementary Video 1.
+Color coding as per Supplemental Video 1.
 Dashed black line marks the eye's starting position.
-Parameters: $v_0=0$, $R_0/R_c = 3/5$, $R_1/R_0=1/3$, $\lambda_c/\lambda_w =1$, $R_0/\lambda_w=1$, $v_1/v_m=12$, $L_c/\lambda_c = 12.4$.
+Parameters: $v_0=0$, $R_0/R_c = 3/5$, $R_1/R_0=1/3$, $\lambda_c/\lambda_w =1$, $R_0/\lambda_w=1$, $v_1/v_m=12$, $L_c/\lambda_c = 14.4$, where the length $L_c$ includes the hemispherical ends.